sksorde/node-siebel/docs/tutorial.md

 ## Option B: REST Access

-Follow the example on the node-siebel project [README](https://github.com/Pravici/node-siebel/blob/master/README.md).
+Follow the example on in the main [README](https://github.com/Pravici/node-siebel/blob/master/README.md).
+This should have everything you need.

 # Conclusion